tmtxt/tmtxt.github.com/_posts/2018-06-17-feature-toggle-and-feature-release-at-ar.md

 categories: [misc]
 ---

-Feature Toggle is a very popular technique that enables you to test the feature on real production environment before releasing it to your clients.
+**Feature Toggle** is a very popular technique that enables you to test the new feature on real production environment before releasing it to your clients.
 It's also helpful when you want to enable the feature for just some beta clients or just some clients who pay for the specific features.
 The technique requires both backend and frontend work involved.
-In this post, I'm going to talk about some solutions that I and the team at AR have applied as well as some other useful ways that we are still discussing and may apply one day in the future.
+In this post, I'm going to talk about some simple solutions that I and the team at AR have applied as well as some other useful ways that we are still discussing and may apply one day in the future.

 # 1. Backend Data Organization